 - Supportive surgery: This is performed for placement of a device such as a Port-A-Cath for vascular access.

 - Reconstructive surgery: This is performed to restore part of the body or restore the function of a particular organ.
 An example includes breast reconstructive surgery.

 Chemotherapy kills the cancers and also affects the normal cells.
 However, the majority of the normal cells can repair themselves after exposure to chemotherapy.

 Chemotherapy is given through a pill, a shot, and most often administered through a catheter into the vein.
 There are different types of chemotherapy schedules: Once a day, once a week, or monthly.
 It is usually given in cycles.
 How long and how often chemotherapy is administered depends on the type of cancer.
 During administration of chemo, it usually does not cause any pain.
-If a patient experiences pain, burning sensation, or coolness when receiving the chemo, tell the nurse or your doctor immediately.
+If a patient experiences it with the real makes it more involved it with the characters and can be by maideasyaz and its full of pain, burning sensation, or coolness when receiving the chemo, tell the nurse or your doctor immediately.

 Other types of medication may affect your chemotherapy.
 It is important to tell your nurse or doctor of all the medications including over-the-counter medications that you take.